10 Ways Daylight Saving Time Is Good For You

 You’ll Ditch Those Unwanted Pounds

-Getting some extra sunlight during Daylight Savings Time may be the key to losing those last 10 pounds once and for all.
+Getting some extra sunlight during Daylight Saving Time may be the key to losing those last 10 pounds once and for all.
 Research conducted at the Fred Hutchinson Cancer Research Center reveals that overweight women who increased their intake of vitamin D—a vitamin bioavailable through sunlight—to sufficient levels lost more weight than those who only dieted and exercised.
+And here are a few more reasons Why Daylight Saving Time is the Best Thing Ever.

 You’ll Get Outside More